bbc/newslabs-docs/docs/Locator.md

 The Locator service is a HTTP API that allows you to discover and ask geospatial questions about places and other entities such as postcodes, news regions, councils etc.

+### API Key

+To use some of the BBC APIs you will need an API Key, which we have created for this event:

+>    `YB0MY3VMHyllzPqEf5alVj5bUvGpvDVi`

+You should replace the text `{{apikey}}` in the examples with this key.

 ### Core Concepts
 #### Locations